djannot/dcos-secure-ml-pipeline-v2/README.md

 ![log](images/log.png)

+Stop the Spark job using `dcos spark kill` to free resources.

 The 3 Spark jobs are using a jar file that has also been uploaded to an Amazon S3 bucket to simplify the process.

 The source code is available [here](https://github.com/djannot/spark-build/blob/master/tests/jobs/scala/src/main/scala/SpamHam.scala).